 Care Committee

-This sub-committee of the Collegium provides support for students and faculty where needed.
+This committee of the Collegium provides support for students and faculty where needed.
 Membership is drawn from faculty and staff, but must include one person from the Early Childhood program, one from the Grades faculty, one specialty teacher, and one from the Administrative Staff.
 Mandated activities include support for the emotional, physical, and academic needs of the school community, arranging student observations, check-ins, and action plans, communicating first grade readiness, and maintaining a resource list of community specialists.

 Community Committee